TabathaSlater/TabathaSlater/README.md

 ### Hi there, I'm Tabatha 👋

-I'm a fullstack student at NewForce, and
+I'm a fullstack student at NewForce

 - 🌱 I enjoy learning new programming languages
 - 🔭 I’m currently learning Python